signupsoftware/TEMP-Docs-BC/docs/user-manual/4-approval-workflow/7-purchase-order-matching-process.md

 ![ExFlow Setup - PO Matching - Match Documents To](@site/static/img/media/exflow-setup-po-matching-005.png)

-**Receipt:** ExFlow will automatically find the Purchase Order based on the imported Order no. ExFlow will automatically retrieve the available Posted Receipts associated with the Purchase Order if the setting
-"**Automatically Receive Purchase Orders lines**" is enabled.
+**Receipt:** ExFlow will automatically find the Purchase Order based on the imported Order no. ExFlow will automatically retrieve the available Posted Receipts associated with the Purchase Order if the setting "**Automatically Retrieve Lines**" is enabled.

-**Order:** This enables matching a Purchase Invoice directly with a Purchase Order that lacks Posted Receipts.
-However, the Purchase Receipt must be posted before the final posting of the invoice.
-This can either be done manually from the Purchase Order, or automatically by activating the setting "**Automatically Receive Purchase Orders Lines**".
+**Order:** This enables matching a Purchase Invoice directly with a Purchase Order that lacks Posted Receipts. <br/> The Purchase Receipt must be posted before the final posting of the invoice.
+This can either be done manually from the Purchase Order, or automatically by activating the setting "**Automatically Receive Purchase Orders Lines**". <br/> ExFlow will automatically retrieve the available Order Lines associated with the Purchase Order if the setting "**Automatically Retrieve Lines**" is enabled.

 **Order and Receipt:** With this setting it is possible to match a Purchase Invoice with both posted Receipt and Order lines.
 This means that ExFlow will retrieve receipts on a matched line and not yet received order lines.
-Furthermore, it is possible to let ExFlow automatically receive order lines by enabling "**Automatically Receive Purchase Orders lines**", if needed.
+Furthermore, it is possible to let ExFlow automatically receive order lines by enabling "**Automatically Receive Purchase Orders Lines**", if needed.

 By enabling “Automatically Receive Purchase Orders Lines” ExFlow will receive all lines that are matched to a Purchase Order.
 What ExFlow receives is based on allowed line types from "Auto Receiving Line Types Setup" (Setup automatically opens after setting “Automatically Receive Purchase Orders lines” set as TRUE).